EDITORIAL – Hydrogen: Time may have finally come for the fuel of the future

 Australia has great wind resources and the highest level of per capita solar, so now is the time to find a way to export that energy to the world.

-Ivor Frischknecht is the inaugural Chief Executive Officer of the Australian Renewable Energy Agency.
-He is a member of the Hydrogen Strategy Group.
+Ivor Frischknecht is the former Chief Executive Officer of the Australian Renewable Energy Agency.